mobnetic/BitcoinChecker/README.md

 }
 ```

-Then make use of requestId variable passed to `getUrl` and `parseTickerInnerFromJsonObject` methods.
+Then make use of requestId variable passed to `getUrl` and `parseTickerFromJsonObject` methods.
 `requestId` variable is incremented from `0` to `numOfRequests-1` for every new request made.
 From first request we are able to obtain only `last` price.
 We want to obtain also `bid` and `ask` values so we do another request for orders list:
 ```java